yellowdog/python-examples/scripts/README.md

 ## Common Properties

-The `[common]` section of the configuration file contains the following mandatory properties:
+The `[common]` section of the configuration file contains the following properties:

 | Property    | Description                                                                   |
 |:------------|:------------------------------------------------------------------------------|